HPCarey/pt-booking/README.md

 ### **Wireframes**
 Wireframes were created using Balsamiq.

-* Originally the wireframe plans a profile page where users could view and potentially edit their personal information.
+* Originally the wireframe plans included a profile page where users could view and potentially edit their personal information.
 * I wanted to focus more on the booking aspect of the site so the personal information aspect did not get implemented but will be noted as a future feature as the site concept is tested and developed with the site owner.

 See [Wireframes.](static/readme/pt-booking-app.pdf)